Django0033/freecodecamp/responsive-web-design/applied-visual-design/use-the-strong-tag-to-make-text-bold.md

 # Use the strong Tag to Make Text Bold

 To make text bold, you can use the `strong` tag.
-This is often used to drow attention to text and symbolize that it is important.
+This is often used to draw attention to the text and symbolize that it is important.
 With the `strong` tag, the browser applies the CSS of `font-weight:bold;` to the element.

 # Example